cumulonim/Project-Pillcase/README.md

 ## Project-Pillcase

-Backend for Project Pillcase.
+Backend for *Project Pillcase*, a class project of *Introduction to Engineering*.

-Learning:
+Intended to learn:
 - Flask
 - RESTful api
 - MySQL